Conway Medical Marijuana Doctor

 - Severe and persistent muscle spasms including without limitation those characteristic of multiple sclerosis

 The Ozark MMJ Card process: a potential patient will submit the patient information form found on our website and upload a record of a qualifying condition.
-Within one business day, the patient will receive a phone call to schedule a concierge appointment.
-Visits generally take about 15 minutes, but extra time is reserved so the doctor is able to answer any questions the patient may have.
+Within one business day, the patient will receive a phone call to schedule an online appointment.
+Online meetings generally take about 15 minutes, but extra time is reserved so the doctor is able to answer any questions the patient may have.
 Upon conclusion of the certification, the patient will receive the Physician’s Written Certification required for a State-issued medical marijuana card.
-We guide every patient through the process of applying with the state of Arkansas, once you have received your medical recommendation from Ozark MMJ Card’s concierge physician.
+We guide every patient through the process of applying with the state of Arkansas, once you have received your medical recommendation from Ozark MMJ Card’s physician.

 For patients without documentation of a qualifying condition, an appointment will need to be scheduled with our concierge service to confirm qualification before proceeding with medical marijuana card certification.
 Per HIPAA regulations, any information obtained between a physician and a patient in a bona fide medical arrangement is completely confidential and private.
 This is known as Protected Health Information and a third party can only obtain it with the written consent of the patient.
 Qualification is not guaranteed.
 Qualifying is based on the doctor’s determination, qualifying conditions, and a patient’s complete medical history.

 Ozark MMJ Cards (Arkansas Medical Marijuana Card) was founded by Dr. Daniel Whitelocke to ensure patients receive quality care and have access to alternative medicines including medical cannabis.
 After extensive research on the benefits of medical marijuana card programs in other states, Dr. Whitelocke decided he wanted to help patients by offering affordable and convenient medical cannabis card certifications.